spacevinn/sOAuthBot/README.md

 ## Getting Started 🚀

-To get started with the Discord OAuth2 Bot, check out our [setup guide](link-to-your-setup-guide).
+To get started with the Discord OAuth2 Bot, check out our setup-guide.
 It's designed to get you up and running in no time!

 ## Usage 💻